Airport Link, Sydney

-The Airport Link (also known as the Airport Line or New Southern Railway) is Sydney's inner-southern railway line connecting Sydney Airport to the Central Business District and the south-western suburbs of Sydney.
+The Airport Link (also known as the Airport Line or New Southern Railway) is Sydney's inner-southern railway line connecting Sydney Airport to the central business district and the south-western suburbs of Sydney.
 With the exception of Wolli Creek, the Airport Line stations are operated by a private company, the Airport Link Company, as part of a public private partnership.
-The contract allows the company to charge a surcharge on top of the normal fare.
+The contract, which expires in 2030, allows the company to charge a surcharge on top of the normal fare.
 The line is served by Sydney Trains T8 Airport & South line services.

 Alignment

-The Airport Link includes a four kilometre rock tunnel and a six kilometre soft ground tunnel.
+The Airport Link includes a four-kilometre rock tunnel and a six-kilometre soft ground tunnel.
 The tunnel is 23 m below the earth's surface.

 For most of its length, the line travels underground.
 It runs south from platform 23 at Central station across a viaduct to the tunnel portal beneath Prince Alfred Park near Chalmers Street.
 The tunnel roughly follows George Street underneath the suburbs of Redfern and Waterloo.
 At Green Square station, beneath the intersection of Botany Road, Bourke Road and O'Riordan Street, the line continues beneath Bourke Road to Mascot station, a block south of Gardeners Road.

 From Mascot, the line roughly follows O'Riordan Street before turning sharply to the west once underneath Sydney Airport.
 The line runs westward under the Domestic and International terminals before continuing north-west underneath the Cooks River to reach the surface at Wolli Creek where it joins the East Hills line.
 The line is two tracks for its entire length.

 The two new stations which were built for the airport's International and Domestic Terminals, feature larger lifts and wider ticket barriers to cater for passengers with baggage.
 Three new suburban stations were built – one each for the residential development areas of Mascot and Green Square, and an interchange station with the Illawarra line at Wolli Creek.